circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 8. Validate your YAML at <http://codebeautify.org/yaml-validator> to check the changes.

-## Environment Variables

-In CircleCI 2.0, all defined values are treated literally.
-When defining configuration variables like `working_directory` or `images`, you will not be able to interpolate other variables.
-However, you **can** interpolate a variable within a command by setting it for the current shell.

-For full details,
-refer to the CircleCI 2.0 document [Using Environment Variables](http://localhost:4000/docs/2.0/env-vars/).

 ## Steps to Configure Workflows

 To increase the speed of your software development through faster feedback, shorter re-runs, and more efficient use of resources, configure workflows using the following instructions: